Cheesy Green Bean Casserole with Bacon

 Cheesy Green Bean Casserole with Bacon is bursting with so many mouthwatering savory flavors, you’ll never want make regular green bean casserole again!
 Best of all, there’s no canned condensed soup!

 - 3 tablespoons flour

 - Freshly ground black pepper, to taste

-- 2 (16 ounce) packages frozen cut green beans, thawed
+- 1 pound cut green beans, thawed if using frozen

 - 1 cup shredded sharp cheddar cheese

 In a medium skillet set over medium heat, add the bacon.
 Cook, stirring often, until most of the fat has rendered and the bacon is beginning to crisp.
 Add the onions and cook until soft and translucent, about 4 minutes.
 Add the garlic and cook for 1 minute, stirring.
 Remove the mixture to a paper towel-lined plate.